 I first made this recipe over four years ago and it has become a real family favourite.
 There’s just something about eating something this tasty from a bowl. you can hold on your lap.
 Even some of the fish-phobic kids I know love it.

 Love fish and seafood as much as I do?
 Check out these easy seafood recipes!

 I used to be so intimated about cooking fish, but honestly, there’s nothing to it.
 I either poach the salmon, or bake it as described in the recipe below.
 Knowing when salmon is cooked is very straight-forward.
-The Atlantic Canada Fish Farmers Association says “As salmon cooks, its flesh loses its shiny, almost translucent quality and gradually becomes opaque.
+The Atlantic Canada Fish Farmers Association says “As fish cooks, its flesh loses its shiny, almost translucent quality and gradually becomes opaque.
 To take a look, poke the tip of a paring knife between two flakes.
 Not only will you be able to see if the flesh is opaque throughout, but you’ll also be able to feel that the flesh has gone from flimsy to firm.
 However, it should not flake apart – that’s overdone.”

 Salmon and Broccoli Stir Fry is a seriously easy dish to throw together and makes a great family lunch or dinner.
-I’m not a fan of last minute preparation when it comes to dinner parties but if you have stronger nerves than I do, this would make a beautiful main course.
+I’m not a fan of last minute preparation when it comes to dinner parties, but if you have stronger nerves than I do, this would make a beautiful main course to serve to guests.

 - 1 teaspoon mild olive oil

 - 2 medium skinless and boneless salmon fillets, thawed if frozen